-To view the complete portfolio of WebSphere MQ SupportPacs please visit the WebSphere MQ SupportPacs homepage.
+To view the complete portfolio of IBM MQ SupportPacs please visit the IBM MQ SupportPacs homepage.

-This client will interoperate with all the currently supported WebSphere MQ server products, provided the functions used are common to the release of server and client.
+This client will interoperate with all the currently supported IBM MQ server products, provided the functions used are common to the release of server and client.

-Please note: Managed File Transfer (MFT) code is not provided in this SupportPac
+Managed File Transfer (MFT) code is not provided in this SupportPac.

 To install a Unix Client: